 Before you start, watch this quick movie about COLLABORATION

-- Start by making a list of questions that you will need to answer to find out about the Statement of Inquiry.
+- Start by making a list of questions that you will need to answer.
 Write the list of questions on a piece of paper.

 - Find out the answers to the questions using the resources below.
 Record your answers on your discovery boards.
 You can add the ideas you recorded from the movie “Megacities”.